 Some people have the notion that making any contribution that’s worthwhile requires a lot of time, money and effort.
 They see philanthropic activities as a favorite pastime of the rich and famous who have the resources to engage in charitable endeavors.

 However, this could not be further from the truth.
 Each and every one of us can contribute towards the wellbeing of others and the planet, in our own unique way.
 The key is to not feel pressured to do it on a large scale.
 Even if we help just one person, we are altering the global consciousness.

-There is in urgency for this shift to occur for two important reasons.
-First, our planet desperately needs more people to awaken to avoid the potential risks of a cataclysmic nuclear war caused by current global tensions, and to reduce the environmental hazards caused by our own recklessness.
+There is in urgency for this shift in attitude for two important reasons.
+First, our planet desperately needs more people to awaken to avoid the potential risks of to our planet, including a cataclysmic nuclear war, climate change and other environmental threats.

 Second, our mental and emotional health is directly impacted by our capacity to demonstrate compassion towards others.
 The increase in mental health issues in developed nations is due to society’s assumption that happiness can only be found in a life of fame and fortune.

 We need to realize that this is an illusion created by social conditioning, and step out of this ego-driven paradigm.
 Only then will we have the clarity to see that true happiness comes from a life of giving.
 This realization will give our life a whole new meaning and we’ll become more connected to the harmonious flow of nature.